-AS PRFoods ("Parent Company") and its subsidiaries (together "Group") is a company engaged in fish farming, processing and sales.
-The Group's shares are listed on the main list of NASDAQ Tallinn Stock Exchange since 5 May 2010 and its bonds are listed on the NASDAQ Tallinn bond list since 6 April 2020.
+AS PRFoods ("Group") is a company engaged in fish farming, processing and sales.
+The Group's shares are listed on the main list of NASDAQ OMX Tallinn Stock Exchange since 5 May 2010 and its bonds are listed on the NASDAQ Tallinn bond list since 6 April 2020.